breizeway/v31/README.md

+#### Disclaimer (5/4/23)
+> I just wanted to note that this app is old and outdated, having served as my final project in bootcamp.
+It hasn't been live since Heroku ended free distros, and it's hard to find much motivation to get it up and running again.
+I'm leaving the repo here in the public for posterity.

 ![](assets/images/2021-05-31_13.45.05_screen_kpcusi.png)
 # Video Thirty One

 Video Thirty One is a book club for films where friends can create and follow curated collections of films they want to watch.
 The live site can be found [here](https://pick-list.herokuapp.com/).

 ## Why I built it